thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 Frames of data were continuously collected as the unconstrained phantom was deformed with an acrylic plate.
 The plate was  fitted with a transducer at the center and translated using a linear motion table.
-The phantom was scanned using a Siemen's S2000 (Siemens Ultrasound, Mountain View, CA, USA) clinical ultrasound system equipped with a VFX9-4 transducer and the plane through the center of the sphere imaged.
+The phantom was scanned using a Siemens S2000 (Siemens Ultrasound, Mountain View, CA, USA) clinical ultrasound system equipped with a VFX9-4 transducer and the plane through the center of the sphere imaged.
 The transducer was excited at 8.9 MHz and RF data was sampled at 40 MHz to a depth of 5.5 cm.